Connecting science and policy for the coexistence of floating offshore wind and thriving marine ecosystems

 Partner Testimonials

-— Mandy King, Programme Manager for the Offshore Wind Evidence and Change Programme at The Crown Estate
+— Rachael Mills, Programme Lead for the Offshore Wind Evidence and Change Programme at The Crown Estate

 Profile image featuring Dickon Howell ECOFlow and ECOWind Champion